stylify/web/content/docs/integrations/reactjs.md

 ## How to integrate the Stylify CSS with React.js and Vite.js

-The example bellow works with the Vite - React.js template.
-You can however use the example bellow and configure it for Svelte, Vue and any other framework you use.
+The example below works with the Vite - React.js template.
+You can however use the example below and configure it for Svelte, Vue and any other framework you use.

 First install the [@stylify/unplugin](/docs/unplugin) package using NPM or Yarn: